dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 Connection to 192.168.122.163 closed.
 ```

-Just as shown above after a short period of time you should see the
+After restarting `zincati.service` the machine will reboot after a
-machine reboot.
-The update has been staged and the system rebooted
+short period of time.
+In this case the update has been staged and
-in order to boot into the new deployment with the latest software.
+the system rebooted in order to boot into the new deployment with
+the latest software.

-When we log back in we can view the current version of Fedora CoreOS,
+When we log back in we can view the current version of Fedora CoreOS
+is now `31.20200113.3.1`.
+The `rpm-ostree status` output will also
-which will also show the older version, which still exists in case
-we need to rollback:
+show the older version, which still exists in case we need to rollback:

 ```nohighlight
 $ rpm-ostree status